Serphiq Find the first SEO move worth testing.

 Decision point

-What a mature workflow looks like
+What a mature review looks like

 It ends with a decision.
 The team should be able to say which page deserves work, which topic gap matters, what supporting content is missing, and what can be safely ignored for now.
 That is the standard Serphiq is aiming at.
 Comparison is the input.
 Better prioritization is the output.